Key Breed Facts

 As with any other breed, Giant Schnauzers need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, they need to be fed good quality food that meets all their nutritional needs throughout their lives.

-Giant Schnauzers are high maintenance in the grooming department all thanks to the structure of their coats which need to be frequently and regularly maintained in order to keep these dogs looking at their best.
-Dogs also benefit from being hand stripped on a regular basis which is best left up to the experts.
+Giant Schnauzers are high maintenance in the grooming department all thanks to the structure of their coats which need to be frequently and regularly maintained to keep these dogs looking at their best.
+Dogs also benefit from being hand stripped on a regular basis which is best left up to the experts which is typically every 8 to 10 weeks.
 The same can be said of clipping a Giant Schnauzer because when their coats are clipped by a professional dog groomer, maintaining them in-between visits is made a lot easier.
 Ideally, a Giant Schnauzer's coat needs to be clipped every 8 to 10 weeks or so to keep them in top condition and looking good.
 Their coats also need to be dragged out from time to time using a fine-toothed comb and this applies to Giant Schnauzers that have been clipped too.

 The Giant Schnauzer boasts being a large, but athletic dog and as such they need to be given a ton of daily exercise for them to be truly happy, relaxed characters.
 This means taking a dog for a walk for a minimum of 2 hours a day.
 As previously mentioned, they are also highly intelligent dogs which means Giant Schnauzers also need lot of mental stimulation to prevent them from getting bored.
 A bored dog will get into all sorts of trouble and they will be that much harder to handle which is something to be avoided with such large dogs.